-The world is not perfect and there are many ways we can make it better.
+The world is not perfect, and we can improve it in many ways.

-First of all we need to define what exactly we are trying to improve.
+First, we need to define what we are trying to improve.

-If it is going to be a complex solution - which features will be most important and which will have lower priority.
+If it is going to be a complex solution - which features will be essential and which will have lower priority?

-After we clearly understood the problem we are dealing with we start looking for solution.
+After we clearly understood the problem we were dealing with, we started looking for a solution.

-Our solution has to be much better in efficiency, reliability or price than any other product available on the market.
+At this stage, we conduct market research and search for competitors.
+Our solution must be far better in performance, reliability, or cost than any other product available on the market.

-So, we will continue working on the idea improving the concept until we are able to formulate specific advantages which will make our product unique.
+So, we will continue working on the idea and improving the concept until we can formulate specific advantages which will make our product unique.

-The basic concept is there and now it is time for more in-depth research of the market and technologies and working out product designs.
+It is time for more in-depth market research and technologies and working out product designs.

-Defining all critical points and right sequencing of the upcoming steps are crucial for minimising risks and increasing chances for success.
+Defining all critical points and proper sequencing of the upcoming steps are crucial for minimizing risks and increasing chances for success.

-Innovative products usually have one or several features, modules or solutions which are not common.
-That is why they are called innovative.
+Innovative products usually have one or several features, modules, or solutions that are not expected.
+That is why they are called creative.

 It makes sense to check those parts of our concept before we move on to building the complete prototype - this is when we test critical functions.

-This stage is obviously necessary in case we don’t want to end up spending lots of time and resources building a product which will not function properly due to some flaws we cannot correct.
+This stage is necessary if we don’t want to spend lots of time and resources building a product that will not function properly due to flaws we cannot correct.

-As soon as we know all critical issues are dealt with we can be rather confident in the viability of the whole concept.
+As soon as we know all critical issues are dealt with, we can be relatively confident in the viability of the whole concept.

-In the process of working on the prototype we perform loads of functionality and compatibility tests.
-Best suited components are selected.
-Product designs are also adjusted accordingly.
+While working on the prototype, we perform loads of functionality and compatibility tests.
+Best-suited components are selected.

-At this point we can proceed to building the first unit of our new product.
+At this point, we can proceed to build the first unit of our new product.

-MVP allows us to launch as soon as we can, not getting stuck in R&D process forever seeking perfection.
+MVP allows us to launch as soon as possible, not getting stuck in the R&D process forever, aspiring for perfection.

 At this stage, you can update, add new features, and improve by listening to the first feedback from users of your product.